-Mis-fuelling cover: This covers you if you put the wrong fuel in your vehicle, for example putting petrol in a diesel car.
-The engineer will drain, flush and clean out your fuel system and add some of the correct fuel to get you back on the road.
+Mis-fuelling cover: this covers you if you put the wrong fuel in your vehicle, for example putting petrol in a diesel car (the most common mistake).
+The engineer will drain, flush and clean out your fuel system and add some of the correct fuel to get you back on the road

-Parts and labour: This covers the cost of any parts and labour if your vehicle cannot be repaired at the roadside and is towed to a garage.
-You need to have evidence of your last service to be able to claim under this section.
+Parts and labour: this covers the cost of any parts and labour if your vehicle cannot be repaired at the roadside and is towed to a garage.
+You may need to have evidence of your last service to be able to claim under this section

-Not all providers offer these options, and it costs extra to add them to your policy.
+Not all providers offer these options, and it can cost extra to add them to your policy.
 However most allow you to build a bespoke package that’s right for you.

 You should be able to get help in most situations when you have car trouble.
 The most common causes of a breakdown include: